Waffieu/Language-Learning-Chatbot-For-Turkish/README.md

-# Miles "Tails" Prower Telegram Bot But Learning For Languages
+# Miles "Tails" Prower Telegram Bot

-A Telegram chatbot based on Miles "Tails" Prower from the Sonic the Hedgehog universe, powered by Google's Gemini 2.0-flash-lite AI model.
+A Telegram chatbot based on Miles "Tails" Prower from the Sonic the Hedgehog universe, powered by Google's Gemini AI models with a hybrid system using both `gemini-2.0-flash-thinking-exp-01-21` and `gemini-2.0-flash-lite`.

 ## Features

 - **Tails Personality**: The bot embodies Miles "Tails" Prower, the twin-tailed fox genius inventor and Sonic's best friend from the Sonic the Hedgehog universe
 - **Typing Indicator**: Shows typing animation while generating responses
+- **Hybrid Model System**:
+  - Uses specialized Gemini model configurations for different tasks
+  - Main conversation: `gemini-2.0-flash-thinking-exp-01-21` with balanced temperature (0.7)
+  - Word translation: `gemini-2.0-flash-lite` with low temperature (0.1) for accuracy
+  - Search query generation: `gemini-2.0-flash-lite` with moderate temperature (0.2)
+  - Language detection: `gemini-2.0-flash-lite` with low temperature (0.1) for precision
+  - Each model is optimized for its specific task to improve overall performance
 - **Web Search Capabilities**:
   - **Automatic Web Search**: Automatically searches the web for every query to provide accurate information
   - **Deep Search Command**: Use `/deepsearch` to search up to 1000 websites with diverse queries for comprehensive answers